June 26, 2025

 Private roads

-We will describe them here and help you understand what to expect while traveling around Iceland so you can be prepared and know what to expect.
-Having a solid knowledge of Iceland’s road systems can help you avoid confusion and potential speeding and parking fines on your trip to Iceland, so it’s important to know how these types of roads differ.
+In this guide, we’ll take a close look at Iceland’s roads in order to help you understand what to expect while traveling around the island.
+Having a solid knowledge of Iceland’s road systems can help you avoid confusion and potential speeding and parking fines on your trip, so it’s important to know how these types of roads differ.

-Primary roads make up the core of the road system in Iceland.
+Iceland’s primary roads make up the core of the country’s road system.
 They connect all villages (with +100 inhabitants).
 The roads connecting the municipalities around the metropolitan area are also considered to be primary roads.
 In some cases, the primary road system stretches to airports and harbors, which are important for the transport of cargo as well as for tourism.
 Primary roads are paved and usually in good condition.
 During summer, primary roads are serviced and maintained so that this can be avoided during the winter when the work is more difficult to carry out.
 When you are passing a road crew, drive slowly by them and give them room to work.

 These are state roads that cannot be categorized into any of the categories mentioned above.
 Highland roads include roads across mountains and moors that are usually very rough and narrow.
 These roads are also intersected by many unbridged rivers requiring a ford crossing, so you must drive with caution.
 The only real difference between Highland roads and Primary Highland roads is that the former are usually narrower with even rougher terrain.